-(ETA: Okay, so there’s a very good chance that I misinterpreted the visuals of the Director, and the elderly people are being used as messengers. 🤦🏻♀️ I’m going to leave my speculation here, because all of the other evidence still stands: The Director doesn’t talk to Grace like a cold machine.
+[ETA/Correction: Okay, so I misinterpreted the visuals of the Director in Grace’s sentencing scene, and the elderly people are being used as messengers. 🤦🏻♀️The stupid killer flu that I was getting over while reviewing the second half of the season strikes again.
+I’m still going to leave my speculation here, but modify it, because, while the elderly people we saw weren’t part of a hive mind, all of the other evidence I presented still stands: The Director doesn’t talk to Grace like a cold machine.
 It plays favorites.
 The only evidence we have for seeing multiple timelines is historians who have been modified too many times.
 Very few people have had direct contact with the Director in the secretive future society, so only a few know the whole truth.
 Nothing 001 says can be trusted.
-There’s a good chance that a human mind (or minds) is involved in the Director’s consciousness.)
+There’s a good chance that a human mind (or minds) is involved in the Director’s consciousness.]

 Phillip’s Experiences as a Historian Give Us Some Clues:

 Phillip (S2 Ep12 “001”): Those with my specialty are specifically chosen as infants in order to develop their minds to specifically serve the traveler program.
 Some days, I felt like an experiment.
 Other days, like a superhuman.
 Today I’m… The Director has kept watch over my entire life, knowing the outcome of every decision, crafting my path forward.
 But here, I see people every day who still believe in free will.
 They don’t know any better.